23andMe/Yamale/README.md

 =================
 ![Hot Yamale](http://i.imgur.com/4JGAtEA.png)

-A schema validator for YAML.
+A schema and validator for YAML.

 Requirements
 ------------